jenningstcj/Elm-Workshop/readme.md

 ### Setup Ports for JS Interop

 Last step in this branch will be to setup Ports to communicate with JavaScript to update Google Maps.
-Ports have to be declared in their own module so let's create a GMaps.elm file and inside of it let's create two ports.
+Ports have to be declared in their own module so let's create a src/GMaps.elm file and inside of it let's create two ports.
 One for sending values from Elm to JavaScript and one to receive values in Elm from JavaScript:

 ```
 port module GMaps exposing (..)